 However, if your customer data is stored in separate tables in the same schema or different schemas within one database, you’ll need another option for structuring permissions in Metabase.
 Which route you take depends on whether or not your customers need to access Metabase’s native SQL editor.

 If you only have a handful of customers, it will be easiest to configure permissions manually, as we’ll walk through below.
 But if you’re catering to hundreds or thousands of customers, consider scripting this process using the Metabase API.
-If you need to set up a new Metabase instance or want to replicate the same dashboards and saved questions for each of your customers, Metabase Pro or Enterprise Edition’s serialization feature can help speed things along.
+If you need to set up a new Metabase instance or want to replicate the same dashboards and saved questions for each of your customers, the serialization feature (available on some paid plans), can help speed things along.
 Keep in mind that serialization does not include permissions settings, so you’ll need to either script or manually configure which groups can access each table.

 Option 1: Granting customers self-service or view-only access to their schema